STOCK

 the town.
 We have a historic collection of 10 different West

-Virginia (and maybe nearby states as well) coal scrip tokens, ranging
+Virginia coal mine scrip tokens, ranging

 in value from 1 cent to 1